Image of the 2024 Cybersecurity Awareness Month Logo

 Surviving Ransomware

-Charlie Marmon, Colorado Cybersecurity State Coordinator for the Cybersecurity and Infrastructure Security Agency, will explore recent ransomware events in Colorado, their impact to organizations and what we can do to protect ourselves.
+Charlie Marmon, Colorado Cybersecurity State Coordinator for the Cybersecurity and Infrastructure Security Agency, presented on Oct.
+24. He explored recent ransomware events in Colorado, their impact to organizations and what we can do to protect ourselves.
 Hosted by CU Boulder IT Security.
+The recording is now available.

 Highlighted Articles on Best Practices